troclaux/notes/aws.md

 - durability: ability of a service to retain and protect data over time without loss
   - measure of how likely your data is to survive intact even in the face of hardware failures, disasters or other problems
+- workload: set of components that together deliver business value
 - aws workloads: applications, services or processes that are running on aws infrastructure
 - server provisioning: the process of setting up physical or virtual hardware; installing and configuring software, such as the operating system and applications; and connecting it to middleware, network, and storage components
 - failover: ability of a system/service to automatically switch to a backup/secondary system when the primary system becomes unavailable or experiences a failure